brunoassiscarvalho/nexus/apps/learning-path-app/README.md

-  # Learning Path App
+  # learning-path-app

-  This is a code bundle for Learning Path App.
-The original project is available at https://www.figma.com/design/7CoucjhhjBh0LwldpqHA3B/Learning-Path-App.
+  This is a code bundle for learning-path-app.
+The original project is available at https://www.figma.com/design/7CoucjhhjBh0LwldpqHA3B/learning-path-app.

   ## Running the code